armenak/DataDefender/README.md

 Column Discovery
 --------------------
 In this mode DA attempts to query your database and identified columns that should be anonymized based on their names.
+When -r is provided a sample requirements file (which can be modified and used the anonymizer stage) will be created based on the columns discovered.
 To run in this mode type the following:

-    java -jar DataAnonymizer.jar discover -c --data <db.properties> --column-discovery <columndiscovery.properties>
+    java -jar DataAnonymizer.jar discover -c --data <db.properties> --column-discovery <columndiscovery.properties> [-r -R <requirement_output_file>]

 Where:
     <db.properties>              - Path and file name of the file containing database connection properties